 Check out our other guides to the East Neuk.

 Visit Pittenweem and the many other charming villages that line the beautiful coastline of the East Neuk of Fife.
-Our other local area guides are here.

 While there are no hotels in Pittenweem, visitors can still find excellent places to stay for a few nights.
 Premier Stays Fife offers a diverse portfolio of self-catering accommodations in Pittenweem, allowing visitors to truly immerse themselves in the beauty and tranquillity of this picturesque village.